 It’s an opportunity to get directly involved in data collection in the South Atlantic!

-Scamp will be undergoing a stock assessment in 2019/2020.
-Having information to characterize the lengths of released scamp would be useful in the upcoming stock assessment and for the future management of scamp.
-Additionally, information on depth of released fish and release treatments could also help refine mortality estimates.
+Having information to characterize the lengths of released shallow water grouper could be useful in stock assessments and in future management actions.
+Additionally, information on depth of released fish and release treatments – like use of descending devices - could help refine mortality estimates.

-- Contact Julia Byrd (email@example.com or 843-302-8439) or fill out this online form to set up an account for the mobile app, SAFMC Release.
-Once an account is set up, you will be emailed information to log into the app.
+- Step 1: Contact Julia Byrd (firstname.lastname@example.org or 843-302-8439) or fill out this ONLINE FORM to set up an SAFMC Release account in the SciFish app.
+Once an account is set up, your login information will be emailed to you.
+If you already have an SAFMC Release account – you can log into SciFish with your existing username and password.

-- Download the free mobile app from the Apple App store or Google play store.
+- Step 2: Download the free SciFish app from the Apple App store or Google play store and log in with your username and password.

-Please click the link below for a demonstration of the SAFMC Release mobile app features and functions.
-This video shows how to start an entry on a released Scamp Grouper by manually entering data.
+Please click the link below for a video on how to start an entry on a released grouper by manually entering data.

-Please click the link below for a video on how to submit a No Release Report when you go bottom fishing but do not release a Scamp Grouper.
+Please click the link below for a video on how to submit a No Release Report when you go bottom fishing but do not release a grouper.

-Please click the link below for a video on how to start an entry on a released Scamp Grouper by selecting a photo from your phone's photo gallery.
+Please click the link below for a video on how to start an entry on a released grouper by selecting a photo from your phone's photo gallery.

-Please click the link below for a video on how to start an entry on a released Scamp Grouper by taking a photo with your phone's camera.
+Please click the link below for a video on how to start an entry on a released grouper by taking a photo with your phone's camera.

-- Check out this guide for a quick overview of how to use the app!
+- Check out this guide for tips on how to identify the shallow water grouper species.

-- Print this form to help record information on released scamp while you are out fishing.
-Data can then be entered into the SAFMC Release using your individual account.
+- Print this form to help record information on released shallow water grouper while you are out fishing.
+Data can then be entered into SAFMC Release using your individual account.

 Data Collection Tips

-- Lengths of released fish will be one of the most useful pieces of information collected through the SAFMC Release app for the upcoming stock assessment.
-Please try to record length information on all released scamp!
+- Lengths of released fish will be one of the most useful pieces of information collected through the SAFMC Release Project for stock assessments.
+Please try to record length information on all released shallow water grouper!

-- Please record fork length NOT total length.
+- Please record total length NOT fork length.
 Length should be measured to the nearest inch.

 - Photos are an important part of the data collection process.
 Try to capture the whole fish from snout to tail in the photo.
 It can also be is helpful to have a fish on a measuring board or beside something of standard length (e.g. soda can) in the photos to help confirm reported lengths.
 If you don't have your phone ready to take a picture, it is better to release the fish quickly than to keep it on the deck of the boat while you get your camera ready.

-- If you don't release a scamp on a fishing trip, it is helpful to let us know by submitting a 'No Release' report in the SAFMC Release app.
+- If you don't release a shallow water grouper on a fishing trip, but catch and keep some - it is helpful to let us know by submitting a 'No Release' report.
+Share information on the species, size, depth of capture, and general fishing location information of the shallow water grouper you keep.

-- If you are offshore and out of cell range you will still be able to record and save data in the SAFMC Release app.
+- If you are offshore and out of cell range you will still be able to record and save data in the SAFMC Release Project in SciFish.
 Just remember to upload your data when you're back in cell range.

 - If you would like to help collect data but don't have access to a smartphone, you can use the printable form.
 Please contact Julia Byrd (email@example.com or 843-302-8439) for more information.